‘Got to happen’: Democrats redouble efforts to secure a deal on spending bill

 Ms. Sinema has said that she is opposed to not only raising the corporate income tax, but also the rate on top-earners.
 She has, though, agreed to support enough “revenue-generating measures” to raise at least an additional $2 trillion.

-The breakthrough in part is fueling optimism among Congressional Democrats that a deal can be reached.
+The breakthrough in part is fueling optimism among congressional Democrats that a deal can be reached.

 “This has got to happen,” said Mr. Neal.
 “That means you don’t always get what you want, but we want this to happen.”